ShreyasK146/2dTest/README.md

-mobile version test with lot of shit bugs
+mobile version test with lot of shit bugs (not playable)